 St Andrew’s is affiliated with WCCM Australia, part of the World Community for Christian Meditation (WCCM).
-Our meditation group meets in person and online each Wednesday evening at 7:00 pm.
-We also have a shorter meditation in the service of Morning Prayer online Monday to Friday at 7:15 am.
+We have a short meditation in the service of Morning Prayer online Monday to Friday at 7:15 am.
 See our service times for online meeting details.
 All are welcome!

 Meditation is a universal spiritual wisdom and a practice found at the core of all the great religious traditions, leading from the mind to the heart.
 It is a way of simplicity, silence and stillness.
 It can be practised by anyone, wherever you are on your life’s journey.
 It is only necessary to be clear about the practice and then to begin – and to keep on beginning.